Dictatorship to be resisted tooth and nail: Bilawal

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Pakistan People’s Party (PPP) Chairman Bilawal Bhutto Zardari said on Sunday that his party would resist dictatorship tooth and nail and should not be forced on extreme steps.
-He said that the PPP would play its role in this so-called democracy and would fight against dictatorship.
-He said that government must think that running affairs of the country is not like playing a cricket match.
+KARACHI: Pakistan People’s Party (PPP) Chairman Bilawal Bhutto Zardari said on Sunday that his party would resist dictatorship tooth and nail and should not be forced to take extreme steps.

 He said when Parliament was locked, the politician would have to protest.